Hygge in Denmark | exploringdenmark

 Can foreigners experience hygge?

-Absolutely!
-Anyone can create hygge.
-Just invite friends, light candles, cook simple food, and enjoy the moment—no Danish passport needed.
+Absolutely.
+Invite friends, light candles, cook simple food and enjoy the moment.

-See “The Little Book of Hygge” by Meik Wiking or VisitDenmark’s guide to hygge.
+See “The Little Book of Hygge” and VisitDenmark’s guide.